DustinLY/EcoCar3-Freshmen-Training/Assignment_3/Assignment_3.md

 -   minute (int)
 -   message (String no longer then 40 characters).

-Write four methods in this class
+Write two methods in this class

 -   printAppointment()